History Files

 Modern Europeans in the form of Homo sapiens first appeared in the Balkans around 47,000 BC, largely through the transitional Bohunician culture.
 The Magdalenian culture of circa 17,000 to 12,000 BC was the last major pan-European expression of early human spread.
 Once the most recent ice age had retreated, human cultures became increasingly regionalised, initially divided here between Northern Europe and Southern Europe.

-Iberia experienced the long-lived Azilian culture shortly after that first occupation by modern humans, but it was the European Bell Beaker horizon which really put it on the archaeological map as far as modern cultural development was concerned.
+Iberia experienced the long-lived Azilian culture shortly after that first occupation by modern humans, and then the more highly-regionalised Asturian.
+However, it was the native Bell Beaker horizon at the start of the Iberian Bronze Age which really put it on the archaeological map as far as modern cultural development was concerned.
 The people of this horizon are the likely ancestors of the pre-Carthaginian tribal peoples of Iberia, especially of the Turdetani, possibly the Iberian tribes such as the Edetani, and possibly also the Aquitani to the north.

 It was also this period which saw the first peopling of the Early Balearic Islands, and which led into the Iberian Iron Age of the first millennium BC.
 This in turn generated the related Castro culture in the north and Tartessian culture in the south.